Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

     | ![esp32dev](images/esp32dev.jpg)              | ![esp32s3dev](images/esp32s3dev.jpg)                                     |
 6. `LilyGO-T-A76XX` folder -> `examples` -> `Choose the appropriate example from the list above`
 7. Open the corresponding board macro definition above [utilities.h](./examples/ATdebug/utilities.h)
+8. Connect the board to the computer USB-C , Micro-USB is used for module firmware upgrade
-8. Select `Port`
+9. Select `Port`
-9. Click `upload` , Wait for compilation and writing to complete
+10. Click `upload` , Wait for compilation and writing to complete
-10. If it cannot be written, or the USB device keeps flashing, please check the **FAQ** below
+11. If it cannot be written, or the USB device keeps flashing, please check the **FAQ** below

 ### Writing as a beginner